Master of Science in Athletic Training

 Program Application Requirements

-To apply to Monmouth’s Athletic Training (AT) program, you can submit an application online through the Athletic Training Centralized Application System (ATCAS).
+To apply to Monmouth’s Athletic Training (AT) program, you can submit an application online through the Athletic Training Centralized Application System (ATCAS) or the Monmouth University application.
 When applying through ATCAS, simply select Monmouth University from the list of schools, and your completed application will then be sent to our admission office.
-Students may also apply to this program using the Monmouth University Application for admission.

 For Full Details